Freshman Admissions FAQ

 High school students who apply to The University of Texas at Austin for fall 2022 undergraduate admission will not be required to submit an ACT or SAT test score as part of their application.
 This change will allow the university to better serve potential students by ensuring that testing limitations related to COVID-19 do not affect a student’s ability to apply.

-Fall 2023 freshman applicants and beyond, the university will continue to review the requirement to submit a standardized test score (either an ACT and/or SAT score) as part of the undergraduate admission application.
-Should there be continued disruption to testing accessibility, the Office of Admissions will evaluate further modifications at that time.
+For Fall 2023 freshman applicants and beyond, the university will continue to review the requirement to submit a standardized test score (either an ACT and/or SAT score) as part of the undergraduate admission application.

 Prospective applicants may find more information regarding SAT/ACT changes on our Standardized Testing Policy FAQ page.